Alisher94/testingProject/README.md

-# Mobile Device Booking System
+# Phone Booking System

 ## Overview
 This application allows a mobile software testing team to manage the booking and return of various mobile phones.
 Users can check the availability of each device, see when it was last booked, and by whom.

 ## Devices Supported
 - Samsung Galaxy S9